Pushpendra766/gaming-glove/README.md

 ## To convert back my Arduino board from HID device to normal
 You just need to follow [this](https://youtu.be/tvqA-JcTQNg) youtube tutorial with some changes.
 This time use the ```Arduino-usbserial-uno.hex``` hex file.

+## Have any question
+Raise an issue in this repository